Kanban innovation: stock and flow

 What is Kanban?

 Kanban is a way to make work in progress visible.
-By visualizing the process, the process (inflow and outflow) becomes more predictable.
-The goal of the method is to identify and resolve potential bottlenecks in the process, so that the work can be done right the first time (first-time-right) with optimal speed or throughput (just-in-time).
+By tracking, tracing and visualizing the stock (the in- and outflow) the end 2 end process becomes more predictable.
+The goal of the method is to give feedback in response to an action.
+It helps to identify and resolve potential bottlenecks in the process, so that the work can be done right the first time (first-time-right) with optimal speed or throughput (just-in-time).